Architecture of Kosovo: Cathedral of Saint Mother Teresa in Pristina

-The initiators of the project for building the Roman Catholic cathedral in Pristina are Ibrahim Rugova and Mark Sopi, who set the cornerstone for the building on June 26, 2005.
-Construction began on September 5, 2007, and it was formally opened by president Fatmir Sejdiu on September 5, 2000.
+The initiators of the project for building the Roman Catholic cathedral in Pristina are Ibrahim Rugova and Mark Sopi, who set the cornerstone for the building on 26 June 2005.
+Construction began on 5 September 2007, and it was formally opened by president Fatmir Sejdiu on 5 September 2000.

 Its architectural style belongs to the neo-renaissance Italian style from the 16th century, and it was designed by the Architectural Association of Rome.
 The cathedral has a 70-meter-high tower.

 Vernacular architecture

 Kulla

-The type of building called kulla is a fortified residential building built in Kosovo, mainly in the Dukagjini region.
+The type of building called kulla is a fortified residential building built in Kosovo, mainly in the Metohija region.
 The Albanian word kulla means "tower" in English.
 This is a type of building that was initially built from wood and stone and eventually only from stone.
 This type of building is typical for the Kosovan School of National Albanian Building and they have been built exclusively by the Albanian population in Kosovo.
 They are also the only buildings in Kosovo that haven't been influenced by foreign styles.

 Kullas are heavily fortified buildings with small windows and shooting holes, because their main purpose was to offer security in a fighting situation.
 The first kullas that were built are from the 17th century, a time when there was continuous fighting in the Dukagjini region, although most of the ones that still remain are from the 18th or 19th century.
 They are almost always built within a complex of buildings with various functions but kullas in towns exist mostly as standalone structures.
 They are also positioned within the complex of buildings that they exist in a way that makes it possible for the inhabitants to survey the surrounding area.
 Kullas in towns are usually built as standalone structures, while in villages they are more commonly found as a part of a larger ensemble of kullas and stone houses, usually grouped based on the family clan they belonged to.

 Most kullas are three-storey buildings.
 A characteristic unit of its architectural structure in "Oda e burrave" (Chamber of Men or Gathering Room of Men) which was usually placed in the second floor of the Kulla, called Divanhane, while the ground floor served as a barn for cattle and the first floor was where the family quarters were located.
 The material from which the Divanhane is constructed, either wood or stone, is sometimes used to classify Kullas.